recaptime-dev/verify/CONTRIBUTING.md

 ## Requirements for Commit Messages

+* By commiting your work and sending an merge request to the project, your work will be licensed under
 * Your commit message should be looks like this format below.
 If you use `yarn commit`, you don't need to memorize the format below, because Commitizen CLI will handle it for you.
 You just